-One of our favorite growing ministries is our Women of Worth Bakery Outreach.
+One of our favorite growing outreach ministries is our Women of Worth Bakery Outreach!
 This special program gives local women baking lessons and access to the supplies they need on a weekly basis.
-It also has created a beautiful community of women who come together every week not just to bake, but also to support each other.
+It's also creating a beautiful community of women who come together every week not just to bake, but also to support each other.

-But I don’t want to just tell you about it.
-I want to show you.
-Here are two beautiful stories about how this incredible program is changing lives.
+So here are two beautiful stories about how this incredible program is changing lives.
 Your donations and prayers are making a difference—they’re equipping these women with the skills they need to change their own lives.
-And it’s your involvement that has been making all of these stories possible.
+And it’s your involvement that's been making these stories possible!

 She tried to marry again after her husband's death, but never could.
 During this time, Joan had a horrible reputation in her village.
 It was whispered that she was a prostitute, and people accused her of trying to steal husbands away from married women.
 Joan was isolated even more because of this reputation.
 This caused Joan deep shame and loneliness as she struggled to care for her children.

 But when a church opened up in Joan’s village, her whole life changed.
-At this church, Joan met Jesus and he turned her life around.
-Joan became active in the community at her church!
-It was here that she found the love and acceptance she had been craving.
+At this church, Joan met Jesus, and he turned her life around.
+Joan became active in the community at her church.
+And it was here that she found the love and acceptance she had been craving.

 Since then, her business has taken off!
 When Joan first started, she didn’t have much money, so she started by selling cakes.
 But since then, she’s expanded into making wedding and birthday cakes!
 Whenever Joan gets a big order, she asks the other women in the ministry to help, and they all share the profits.